Straight-ahead animation

-Straight ahead is a term used in animation that refers to a method that uses only the first key pose of a character, and then continues drawing the character to create the desired motion.
-It was first referred to in the 1981 book by Ollie Johnson and Frank Thomas The Illusion of Life, and is a part of the 12 Basic Principles of Animation.
-It contrasts with its converse, pose to pose animation, in that it does not use inbetweening.
-Straight ahead action is so named because the animator literally works straight ahead from the first drawing of the scene.
+Straight ahead is a term used in animation that refers to a method that uses only the first key pose of a character and then continues drawing the character to create the desired motion.
+It was first referred to in the 1981 book The Illusion of Life, by Ollie Johnson and Frank Thomas, and is a part of their twelve basic principles of animation.
+It contrasts with its converse, pose-to-pose animation, in that it does not use inbetweening.
+Straight-ahead action is so named because the animator literally works straight ahead from the first drawing of the scene.
 Disney director-animator Woolie Reitherman said, "When I didn't know what I was doing in an action, I always went straight-ahead.
 I'd just start on ones.
 Half the time I didn't know what I was doing.
 To me, it's fun.
 You find out something you wouldn't have found out otherwise."

 Advantages and risks

-Straight ahead animation is mostly used for wild, scrambling actions where spontaneity is important.
+Straight-ahead animation is mostly used for wild, scrambling actions where spontaneity is important.
 Because the animator has no real guide to the target destination in the action, a character's form may start to shrink or grow, and the animator will have no idea it happened until after they are done.
-Although this technique is a lot more spontaneous and creative, it can create inaccurate results.
+Although this technique is more spontaneous and creative than using set poses, it can create inaccurate results.